-Teaching: Introductory meeting followed by 5 fortnightly one-hour tutorials.
+Teaching: Introductory meeting followed by 5 fortnightly 1-hour tutorials.

-Assessment: Continuous Assessment = 100%

 GK5201 Greek 1

 Credits: 20 Semester: 1

 Anti-requisite: GK5010

 Programme(s): Optional module for Ancient History, Classical Studies, Greek, Greek & Latin, Mediaeval Studies and Theological Interpretation of Scripture Postgraduate Taught Programmes.

 Description: This module is designed to provide both beginners and near-beginners with a thorough grounding in the grammar and syntax of ancient Greek.
 No prior knowledge of ancient Greek or Latin and Greek grammatical categories is assumed.
 The module is devoted to an intensive set of language classes and is designed to provide the training necessary to progress to GK5202.
 But it is also designed to take this module on its own as a means of gaining a basic skills in reading and interpreting Greek (e.g. key terms, quotations and inscriptions) within programmes which do not have a focus on studying texts in the original language but which often require some familiarity with the language (i.e. Ancient History and Classical Studies).

 Class Hour: 10.00 am

 Teaching: 4 tutorials per week.

-Assessment: Continuous Assessment = 50%, 2 Hour Examination = 50%
+Assessment: Continuous Assessment = 50%, 2-hour Examination = 50%

 GK5202 Greek 2

 Credits: 20 Semester: 2

 Prerequisite: GK5201 or equivalent

 Anti-requisite: GK5010

 Programme(s): Optional module for Ancient History, Classical Studies, Greek, Greek & Latin, Mediaeval Studies and Theological Interpretation of Scripture Postgraduate Taught Programmes.

 Description: This module comprises language classes intended to supplement the topics covered in GK5201 and to prepare students for the challenge of reading and interpreting Greek literature.
 One prose set text will be studied in the original Greek in such a way as both to enhance the linguistic confidence of students and to explore literary and cultural issues arising from the works.
 The current set text is a speech by Lysias (written for a sensational murder trial), which opens up a range of themes important for the larger history of Greek literature in its historical context.

 Class Hour: 10.00 am

 Teaching: 4 tutorials per week.

-Assessment: Continuous Assessment = 50%, 2 Hour Examination = 50% LT5001 Roman Epic Credits: 40 Semester 1 Programme(s): Optional module for Greek & Latin and Latin Postgraduate Taught Programmes.
-Description: This module studies the development of Latin epic from the beginnings to the first century AD.
-A selection of texts is studies, chosen in consultation between student and supervisor.
-Topics covered may include the influence of Greek epic upon the Latin writers, and the development of epic in the century after Vergil; and close study will be made of theme and structure, and the style and technique of each poet.
-Class Hour: By arrangement.
+Assessment: Continuous Assessment = 50%, 2-hour Examination = 50% LT5005 Late Imperial Literature Credits: 40 Semester: 2 Programme(s): Optional module for Greek & Latin and Latin Postgraduate Taught Programmes.
+Description: This module aims to give an introduction to later Latin literature through a study of some of its central texts, chosen in consultation between student and supervisor.
+Other works and writers will be introduced as relevant.
+Students will be invited to consider both the classical tradition behind these works and their importance for later mediaeval literature and thought.
+Class Hour: To be arranged.